nartexyu/ui-demo/README.md

 ### Bauhaus (Day 4)

 **Description:**
 Inspired by the Bauhaus art movement, this theme emphasizes geometric shapes, primary colors, and a focus on simplicity and functionality.
 The Bauhaus design is implemented as a weather app, which, in my opinion, looks best on mobile.
 The desktop version features a calendar and color blocks alongside shapes inspired by Bauhaus geometric patterns to fill the space and maintain visual balance.
+Input a city into the top left and hit enter to search.
+The calendar on the right also allows you to select between today and the next two days to retrieve the weather forecast.

 **Key Features:**

-- Strong geometric designs and patterns.
+- This style is defined by its use of precise geometric shapes, grid-based layouts, and balanced compositions that prioritize functionality and harmony.
-- Dynamic background colors and SVG graphics.
+- Integration with the Weather API to provide real-time weather data, enhancing the app's practicality and user experience.
-- A modular layout that’s both functional and visually appealing.
+- A clickable calendar feature that allows users to view weather forecasts for selected dates.

 **Future Improvements**

 - Add more custom SVGs and background colors that dynamically change based on the weather from the API response.